 How to Help Game Birds

-- You can report upland burning to RSPB.
+- Report upland burning to RSPB.
 You can report illegal activity to any creature at Animal Crimewatch or National Wildlife Crime Unit (anonymous, if wished).

-- Write to your MP, asking what they are going to do about voting in measures to prevent hunting, and prevent the killing of hares and endangered birds of prey.
-And the voluntary (not compulsory ban on lead shot).
-You can view how your MP votes on hunting too.
+- Write to your MP, asking if they are voting in measures to prevent hunting, including the killing of hares and endangered birds of prey.
+And what their views are on the voluntary (not compulsory) ban on lead shot.
+You can also see how your MP votes on hunting.